 “We find joy in symmetrical patterns and lush textures because these aesthetics indicated to early humans that an environment was nourishing, safe, balanced and abundant.”
 Ingrid Fetell-Lee – founder of the Aesthetics of Joy blog

-Coming soon to Nest: The Little Petra VB1 in Sheepskin from &Tradiiton
+Featured: The Little Petra Lounge Chair in Sheepskin from &Tradition

 As an antidote to the increasing time we spend in the digital world, introducing tactile surfaces into the home can have a big impact on our mental wellbeing.
 Tactile stimulation has been shown to help reduce our cortisol levels (which cause stress) and trigger the release of oxytocin (the love hormone) helping us to feel happier and more relaxed.